gm-spacagna/datasciencemanifesto-copy/README.md

  -

 ### In data science the feedback loop contains the two stages...discovery, delivery <- repeat.
 Discover one more knowledge bit, incorporate in software, ship, repeat.
+TO BE CONTINUED...